 As an American expatriate, I find it important to strike a balance between what is authentic for my own Western heritage and what is appropriate for Moroccan society.
 As such, I feel most comfortable in classic American attire: crisp dark blue jeans, a cotton long-sleeve blouse rolled up to the elbows, and a pair of comfortable sandals or flats.
 This ensemble allows me to express who I am while following cultural mores.

 For any woman staying in Morocco for more than a month, I do recommend that you purchase a jilaba in your favorite fabric and color.
+This will keep you in line with Morocco dress code.
 It’s quite comfortable, can be worn virtually anywhere that is casual, and allows you to blend in with the culture.